Introduction to Subatomic-Particle Spectrometers: Overview of Subatomic Particles

-Leptons and hadrons can be distinquished experimentally by their modes of interaction.
-Hadrons are subject to the strong force (which also binds the nucleus together), while leptons are not.
-There are only six types of lepton: the (negatively-charged) electron, muon, and tau and their neutral partners, the electron neutrino, muon neutrino, and tau neutrino.
 The three charged leptons all have charge $-1e$.
 For each type of lepton there exists a corresponding antiparticle.
 Lepton and antilepton have equal mass, spin, and lifetime, and electric charges equal in magnitude but (for charged leptons) opposite in sign.